 I’m Marie,

-the human behind
+the human behind Lambshead Studio.

 Most days I can be found in my home studio in Toronto’s vibrant St. Clair neighbourhood where I blend playful yet practical ceramic objects that focus on nostalgic existentialism.
 This work aims to intentionally take a more lighthearted approach to a traditional (and often overly serious) medium.